When Lanczos Iterations Generate Symmetric Quadrature Nodes?: Introduction

-For a long time, the quadrature nodes generated by the Lanczos algorithm were assumed to be symmetric.
+For a long time, the quadrature nodes generated by the Lanczos algorithm were assumed to be symmetric \cite{R69}.
 For example, the error analysis given by Ubaru, Chen and Saad relied upon such an assumption \cite[Section 4.1]{UCS17}.
-Until very recently, Cortinovis and Kressner highlighted that the quadrature nodes may more frequently exhibit asymmetry, consequently deriving a corresponding error analysis \cite{CK21}\cite{li23}.
-From the standpoint of computational complexity, symmetry typically represents a desirable property due to lower complexity, as evidenced in works such as \cite{MS14}, with further analysis provided in \cref{sec:comparison}.
-Therefore, an intriguing inquiry arises regarding the circumstances under which the Lanczos algorithm would yield symmetric quadrature nodes.
+Until very recently, Cortinovis and Kressner highlighted that the quadrature nodes may more frequently exhibit asymmetry, consequently deriving a corresponding error analysis \cite{CK21}.
+Some researches even doubt the existence of symmetric quadrature for estimating quadratic forms.
+To make it clear, an intriguing inquiry arises regarding the circumstances under which the Lanczos algorithm would yield symmetric quadrature nodes for real applications.
 This question is equivalent to the following problem. \begin{problem} Given a symmetric matrix $A$ and an initial vector $\boldsymbol{u}$, when are the Ritz values (eigenvalues of the tridiagonal Jacobi matrix obtained in the Lanczos process) symmetrically distributed? \end{problem}

-To our knowledge, numerous studies have investigated the spatial distribution \cite{C11,CE12,B13,M15}, convergence characteristics \cite{TM12,ELM21}, and stabilization techniques \cite{MS06,P71,P80} concerning Ritz values within the Lanczos method and the Arnoldi process, but none of them directly address our problem.
-This paper aims at partially answering \cref{prob:1} and proposes a sufficient condition ensuring the presence of symmetric Ritz values within Lanczos iterations.
+As far as we know, studies have investigated spatial distribution \cite{C11,CE12,B13,M15}, convergence characteristics \cite{TM12,ELM21}, and stabilization techniques \cite{MS06,P71,P80} regarding Ritz values within the Lanczos method and the Arnoldi process, but none of them directly address this problem.
+To answer Problem \ref{prob:1}, a series of interesting questions are proposed and answered step by step.
+Finally, we delicately construct starting vectors for the Lanczos process such that symmetric quadratic rules are ensured for a wide class of matrices.
+Besides, the application of our theory is demonstrated by designed matrices and problems arising from network analysis.

-Besides, this paper also analyzes the lower and upper bounds of the difference between the two least required Lanczos iterations $m$ that guarantee the same approximation accuracy of quadratic forms \eqref{eq:GQ}.
-This analysis is based on \cite[Theorem 4.2]{UCS17} and \cite[Corollary 3]{CK21} for the cases of symmetric and asymmetric quadrature nodes respectively.